-The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in a foreign currency.
-However, management believes the risk is not currently significant.
+The Company is not significantly exposed to foreign currency risk on fluctuations related to items that are denominated in a foreign currency.
+Management believes the risk is not currently significant.

 Price risk

 The Company has limited exposure to price risk with respect to commodity and equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.